emilianoregazzoni/ETLMitsubishi/README.md

 In this project I worked with information about Mitsubishi shares.
 The goal here was to develop an ETL job using Airflow, Python and other tools.
 The basic Extract, Transform and Load process is represented here.

-## 1. Googling and research about the API to use.
+## 1. Googling and research about the API.

 First of all I needed a good finance API to get the information from shares.
 In this case I was interested on the price of Mitsubishi shares.
 I tried Google Finance API and API Layer but later I found a better place called twelvedata.com which offers a lot of endpoints to get information about real time price, forecasting and more.